Many men question whether there is a correct direction when it comes to combing. In short, the usually is. So, should you comb your beard up or down?

 If you’re interested, do check out this article listing my most recommended beard trimming and grooming products of the year.

 So, Why Comb Your Beard Up First?

-There are several reasons why you should comb your beard upwards and outwards first.
+There are several reasons why you would usually benefit from combing your beard upwards and outwards first.
 Let me tell you the main ones.